Where Did The Time Go?

 An Odyssey Into Parenthood

 I had just finished putting the finishing touches on his dorm room.
 I spent the better part of two weeks making sure that he had everything that he needed and some “just in case” items.
 When the last box was unpacked, I just stood there, and the immensity of the moment settled in.
-My son is in college and leaving me.
+My son was in college and leaving me.
 I was numb to the fact all summer, burying it behind my gripes that he was doing everything wrong from dirtying my kitchen all the time to not taking out the trash and eating all the food.
-When my husband would ask, “Why are you being so hard on him?”, I’d give him a sigh of frustration and whine about how I can’t wait for him to leave so that I could get my house back.
+When my husband would ask, “Why are you being so hard on him?”, I’d give him a sigh of frustration and whine about how I couldn‘t wait for him to leave so that I could get my house back.
 It was a bold lie that I repeated often.
-But now here I stood, looking around his new home wondering where the time went.
+But now there I stood, looking around his new home wondering where the time went.

 I dreamed of him before I knew his name or before I even knew he was coming.
 I felt it.
 I was pregnant.
 My doctor thought I was crazy.
 Two negative pregnancy tests insisted that I wasn't, but I didn't care.
 I knew my body and that dream where this little boy with my eyes and my husband's nose calling me "Mommy" was all too real.

 Nine months is an impossible amount of time to prepare someone for something so life-altering as becoming a parent.
-They placed this tiny human on my chest, and as he looked up at me and gave me a seemingly “knowing” look, I peered into his eyes and said, “There you are, exactly like I dreamed you.”
+They placed this tiny human on my chest, and as he looked up at me and gave me a seemingly “knowing” look, I peered into his eyes and said, “There you are, exactly as I dreamed you.”